 One cannot summarize Carl Sagan’s The Demon-Haunted World: Science as a Candle in the Dark, in a few brief paragraphs.
 One has to read it to appreciate it.
 Sagan’s basic message is that unreason and superstition are dangerous, while science and reason light the world.
 But it’s one thing to state this message, it’s another to communicate it so that anyone can understand it.
 And that’s what Sagan does.
 If you read this book closely you will learn to despise ignorance and pseudo-science in all their forms.

-In the first chapter Sagan quotes Edmund Way Teale “It is morally as bad not to care whether a thing is true or not, so long as it makes you feel good, as it is not to care about how you got your money as long as you have got it.”
+In the first chapter, Sagan quotes Edmund Way Teale “It is morally as bad not to care whether a thing is true or not, so long as it makes you feel good, as it is not to care about how you got your money as long as you have got it.”
 Right away you know that Sagan cares about truth.
 He continues ” … it is far better to grasp the Universe as it really is than to persist in delusion, however satisfying and reassuring.”
-You may disagree, believing instead that the masses need Platonic noble lies or the Grand Inquisitor’s deceptions, but it is clear from reading Sagan that won’t deceive himself.
-For he has a passion for the truth.
+You may disagree, believing instead that the masses need Platonic noble lies or the Grand Inquisitor’s deceptions, but it is clear from reading Sagan that he won’t deceive himself; he had a passion for the truth.

 We can undermine our reason in a thousand ways, but Sagan will have none of it.
 For if we infuse our understanding with our prejudices and emotions, we live in darkness.
 But if we dispassionately reason, we will increasingly bring light to that darkness.
 This process is painstakingly slow, but illumination comes to those who persist.
 Let there be light.